If your Thanksgiving plans include a California getaway over the four-day weekend, these are some ideas and some things to do that happen then.

-- Turkey Trail Trot gives a chance to burn off some calories before you consume them, but you'd better register early - they sometimes fill up.
+- San Francisco Turkey Trot gives you a chance to burn off some calories before you consume them.
+Register early - they sometimes fill up.

 - Tree Lighting ceremonies start the shopping season at Union Square and Pier 39.

-- The San Francisco Auto Show runs over Thanksgiving weekend, giving you a chance to salivate over something other than that big plate full of holiday goodies - and a good place to walk off some of those calories.
+- The San Francisco Auto Show runs over Thanksgiving weekend, giving you a chance to salivate over something other than that big plate full of holiday goodies.
+And an excellent way to walk off some of the calories they contain.

 Thanksgiving in Other Parts of California

-Thanksgiving often marks the opening of ski season, as Lake Tahoe ski resorts compete to open by the holiday - even if they have to make all their snow to do it.
+Thanksgiving often marks the opening of the ski season.
+Lake Tahoe ski resorts compete to open by the holiday - even if they have to make all their snow to do it.

 - Tioga Pass through Yosemite usually closes because of snow before Thanksgiving, but in some years it stays open through December, providing a chance for a late-year trip across the mountains.

 - Sequoia National Park is home to the nation's Christmas tree, the General Grant.
-It doesn't get decorated with lights, but when you stand 267 feet tall, you don't need lights to be spectacular.
+It doesn't get decorated with lights, but when you're 267 feet tall, you don't need lights to be spectacular.